IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 On either:
 - Mac OS 11.4, 11.5.2, 11.6, 12.0.1, 12.1 and [docker desktop](https://www.docker.com/products/docker-desktop) (tested with Docker version `20.10.7, build f0df350` & `Docker version 20.10.8, build 3967b7d` with Docker Desktop `4.1.1 (69879)` and `Docker version 20.10.11, build dea9396`  MacBook Pro 16 inch 2019 model) installed and running or;
 - linux desktop or server (CentOS 7.9 & CentOS 8.4 work fine, Red Hat 8.4 & 8.3 only work with Docker and not Podman, Red Hat 7.9 from Fyre no longer works - dec 2021) that has docker already installed and running.
 See https://docs.docker.com/engine/install/ for instructions on installing docker.
 Linux is the most common OS used.
 Tested with multiple versions of Docker CE two last used were `Docker version 20.10.8, build 3967b7d` & `Docker version 20.10.12, build e91ed57 (on Red Hat 8.5)`
-- CentOS 8 Stream fresh install & CentOS 8 Stream that was migrated from CentOS 8.5 in Dec 2021 had problems with running the tests under https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications
+- CentOS 8 Stream & Rocky Linux 8 - work fine aslo

     Docker Community Edition (CE) works fine for CentOS & Red Hat 7.9 & 8.5.
 For Red Hat 8.x & CentOS 8 stream you first need to uninstall `podmad` & `buildah` by running these commands as root (before installing docker-ce).
     ```